If you’re starting a business, you’ll need to decide on which is the best state for incorporating a business…

 What Happens If You Incorporate in the Wrong State

-Note that even if you incorporate in a foreign state like Delaware, your company may still be subject to registration as a “foreign entity” and compliance with the laws of states you transact business in.
+Note that even if you incorporate in a foreign state like Wyoming, your company may still be subject to registration as a “foreign entity” and compliance with the laws of states you transact business in.

 A corporation or LLC conducting business in one state when incorporated in another is considered a foreign corporation and must qualify as a foreign LLC or corporation to legally do business in that state.